pryv/lib-js/README.md

     3. Calling /access method
     4. Calling login method
     5. Calling logout method
-    6. Default authentication using toekn information storred in the cookie
+    6. Default authentication using token information stored in the cookie

 #### Using your own login button